 It’s been really exciting – our monthly unique visitors grew over 1000% over that year and it seems like more and more fans are relying on Songkick to keep track of live music.
 We’ve also really expanded our network of partners – we’re now powering concert dates across a wide range of partners, from video (YouTube, Vevo), artist platforms (Bandcamp, Fanbridge, Mobile Roadie, Soundcloud, Topspin), music discovery (Grooveshark, Hype Machine), search engines (Yahoo!) and music labels (Warner Music Group).
 That’s been an amazing validation of the quality and comprehensiveness of our data.
 We’re now working with about 150 different ticket vendors around the world.

-3. What are the main hindrances specific to artist relations that Songkick faces daily? (i.e. how much of a challenge has ‘artist buy-in’ been when artist are faced with so many new tech platforms).
+3. What are the main hindrances specific to artist relations that Songkick faces daily? (i.e., how much of a challenge has ‘artist buy-in’ been when artist are faced with so many new tech platforms).

 With most artists making 90% of their income through touring, concert data is critical and the processes for managing that data at present are often manual, involving multiple stakeholders.
-There are big benefits in automating parts of that process, in particular helping artists to enter dates once on Songkick and then automatically publish them to other platforms via our API, saving hours of manual labour.
+There are big benefits in automating parts of that process, in particular helping artists to enter dates once on Songkick and then automatically publish them to other platforms via our API, saving hours of manual labor.
 In helping artists to transitioning to a more automated solution, it’s been absolutely critical for us to spend time with artists, managers, agents and labels to develop our system in collaboration with them.
 This is mission-critical data.

 4. Currently, artists make upward of 90% of their total earnings of concerts, a ratio that concerns many who feel a more balanced earning model is needed.
-What are your thoughts on the artists’s reliance on concert revenues at the expense of traditional revenues from recorded content?
+What are your thoughts on the artists’ reliance on concert revenues at the expense of traditional revenues from recorded content?

 I think it depends on how long a view you take on things.
 Less than 100 years ago the majority of revenues were from live performances and we are returning to that state.
 I believe that fans pay for a unique connection to the band they love.
-That can take a number of forms – attending a live peformance which is by definition unique, being involved in some sort of patronage e.g. what you are seeing happen on Kickstarter or buying exclusive merch or memorabilia.
+That can take a number of forms – attending a live performance which is by definition unique, being involved in some sort of patronage e.g. what you are seeing happen on Kickstarter or buying exclusive merch or memorabilia.
 I think the mix will continue to shift, but will be unified by a fan’s desire to connect more uniquely with a band they love.

 5. Do you see a time soon when the percentage earnings swings back towards a more balanced earning model for artists?

 I think it will take a major technology shift for that to happen.
-Those shifts are happening faster and faster though (e.g. social, mobile in the past 10 years) and I would not be surprised to see a change occur that creates a new and meaningful stream.
+Those shifts are happening faster and faster though (e.g., social, mobile in the past 10 years) and I would not be surprised to see a change occur that creates a new and meaningful stream.

 6. In terms of your role in directing users to ticketing companies and brokers, is Songkick working off of a flat fee or a % of the ticket purchase price?